 A disc herniation tends to put pressure on the weakest spot in a disc, an area that happens to be right under the nerve root.
 This results in pain that can radiate all the way down the sciatic nerve throughout the patient’s leg and into the foot.
 Depending on the nerve root affected, other nerves (beside the sciatic nerve) may also be involved.

 Symptoms of a lumbar herniated disc tend to vary depending upon where the disc herniation occurs.
 There is a wide range of non-surgical treatments that can alleviate leg pain for the majority of types of herniated discs.
-For severe pain or disability, a microdiscectomy (or micro-decompression) surgery to remove a portion of the disc can relieve the pressure on the nerve, which allows the numbness to subside as the pinched nerve heals.
+For severe pain or disability, a microdiscectomy (or micro-decompression) surgery to remove a portion of the disc can relieve the pressure on the nerve, which allows the inflammation to subside as the pinched nerve heals.

 Lumbar Spinal Stenosis